ono-midori/ono-midori.github.io/techs/zguide.md

 - Conceptually, a central server is simpler to understand because networks are not naturally symmetrical.
 With a central server, we avoid all questions of discovery, bind versus connect, and so on.
 - Generally, a fully-distributed architecture is technically more challenging but ends up with simpler protocols.
 That is, each node must act as server and client in the right way, which is delicate.
 When done right, the results are simpler than using a central server.
 We saw this in the Freelance pattern in Chapter 4 - Reliable Request-Reply Patterns.
 - A central server will become a bottleneck in high-volume use cases.
 If handling scale in the order of millions of messages a second is required, we should aim for decentralization right away.
 - Ironically, a centralized architecture will scale to more nodes more easily than a decentralized one.
-That is, it’s easier to connect 10,000 nodes to one server than to each other.
+That is, it's easier to connect 10,000 nodes to one server than to each other.

-So, for the Clone pattern we’ll work with a server that publishes state updates and a set of clients that represent applications.
+So, for the Clone pattern we'll work with a server that publishes state updates and a set of clients that represent applications.

 #### Representing State as Key-Value Pairs

-We’ll develop Clone in stages, solving one problem at a time.
-First, let’s look at how to update a shared state across a set of clients.
+We'll develop Clone in stages, solving one problem at a time.
+First, let's look at how to update a shared state across a set of clients.
 We need to decide how to represent our state, as well as the updates.
 The simplest plausible format is a key-value store, where one key-value pair represents an atomic unit of change in the shared state.

 We have a simple pub-sub example in Chapter 1 - Basics, the weather server and client.
-Let’s change the server to send key-value pairs, and the client to store these in a hash table.
+Let's change the server to send key-value pairs, and the client to store these in a hash table.
 This lets us send updates from one server to a set of clients using the classic pub-sub model.

 An update is either a new key-value pair, a modified value for an existing key, or a deleted key.
 We can assume for now that the whole store fits in memory and that applications access it by key, such as by using a hash table or dictionary.
-For larger stores and some kind of persistence we’d probably store the state in a database, but that’s not relevant here.
+For larger stores and some kind of persistence we'd probably store the state in a database, but that's not relevant here.

 This is the server: